-If your guinea pig is super nibbly, try giving them some veggies, grass, or something chewable like apple tree sticks to keep them occupied.
-It’s also crucial to guinea-proof any room where your guinea pig roams.
+If your guinea pig is super nibbly, try giving them some veggies, grass, or chewable toys like apple tree sticks to keep them occupied.
+It’s also crucial to guinea-proof any room where your guinea pig roams for floor time.
 Provide them with safe chew toys and unlimited hay to munch on in their cage.

 They’re Itchy or Have Mites